All Graphs with at most 8 nodes are 2-interval-PCGs: , and are 2 s

 In order to complete the proof that all graphs with at most 8 nodes are \Int{2}s, we now generalize to \Int{2}s some known results proved for PCGs in order to prove that all graphs with at most 7 nodes are PCGs \cite{Calamoneri2013}.
 More precisely, Lemma \ref{le:full_binary} will allow us to check the \Int{2} property of a graph only on a special tree structure instead of all possible $n$ leaf trees; Lemma \ref{le:int} will allow us to consider only integer edge-weights and interval extremes instead of real values.
 The conjunction of these two simplifications makes effective the ILP model we use to solve our problem.

 A {\em full binary tree} is a tree whose all internal nodes, except for its root, have a degree exactly 3.

 A {\em caterpillar} is a tree for which any leaf is at a distance exactly one from a central path called spine.
-Caterpillars as those depicted in Figure \ref{fig.caterpillar} are special full binary trees (electing a leaf as root).
+Caterpillars as those depicted in Figure \ref{fig.caterpillar} can be considered as special full binary trees (electing any internal node as root), with the exception that the root has degree 3.

 In \cite{Calamoneri2013} it is proved that, given any $n$ leaf tree $T$, there exists an edge-weighted full binary tree $T^*$ on the same leaf set with the property that, for any pair of leaves, their distance in $T$ and in $T'$ is the same.